Jewish Adult Education

 In the fall we offer a ten-week prayer book Hebrew class for beginners.
 In the spring, we offer a ten-week advanced Hebrew class.

-Text and Textures: Every Wednesday at 11 a.m.
-Starting on November 8, our weekly Wednesday study group will do a deep dive into the words and works of our Prophetic Tradition.
-We will start with the Book of Amos, the earliest of our written Prophets, and, through the course of chapters and months, make our way through major figures such as Hosea, Isaiah, Micah, Jeremiah and Ezekiel, Please join us any Wednesday or every Wednesday to encounter the words and worlds of our Prophets.
+On Wednesday at 11 a.m. our study group will do a deep dive into the words and works of our Prophetic Tradition.
+We will start with the Book of Amos, the earliest of our written Prophets, and, through the course of chapters and months, make our way through major figures such as Hosea, Isaiah, Micah, Jeremiah and Ezekiel.
+Please join us any Wednesday or every Wednesday to encounter the words and worlds of our Prophets.

 Introduction to Judaism